mlai19/Library-System-Management/README.md

 SELECT * FROM issued_status;
 ```

-**Task 4: Retrieve All Books Issued by a Specific Employee** -- Objective: Select all books issued by the employee with emp_id = 'E101'.
+**Task 4: Retrieve All Books Issued from a Specific Employee** -- Objective: Select all books issued by the employee with emp_id = 'E101'.
 ```sql
 SELECT * FROM issused_status
 WHERE issused_emp_id = "E101"